AC Milan Consolidate Second Spot, Fiorentinas Match At Atalanta Postponed - UrduPoint

 Stefano Pioli's team trail runaway league leaders Inter Milan by 13 points, however they are all-but guaranteed a spot in next season's revamped edition of Europe's top club competition.

-Milan sit 14 points above fifth-placed Roma who host Sassuolo later, and with Italy favourites for an extra place in the Champions League next term the seven-time European champions have a massive cushion with nine fixtures remaining.
+Milan sit 11 points above fifth-placed Roma who without injured talisman Paulo Dybala beat Sassuolo 1-0 thanks to Lorenzo Pellegrini's strike four minutes after half-time.

+And with Italy favourites for an extra place in the Champions League next term the seven-time European champions have a big cushion with nine fixtures remaining.

 "We played very well as a team and we created a huge amount.
 It was a really positive performance," said Pioli to DAZN after his team's fifth straight win in all competitions.